onurcatik/MongoDB/docs/src/11_Collections_in_MongoDB/README.md

-# Comprehensive MongoDB Collections Tutorial
+# MongoDB Collections Tutorial

 In this tutorial, we'll delve into collections, exploring how to create, manage, and manipulate them using MongoDB.

 1. Understanding Collections: